elixir-ecto/ecto/guides/howtos/Self-referencing many to many.md

 In our example, we implement an intermediate schema, `MyApp.Relationships.Relationship`, on our `:join_through` option and pass in a pair of ids that we will be creating a unique index on in our database migration.
 By implementing an intermediate schema, we make it easy to add additional attributes and functionality to relationships in the future.

 We had to create an additional `many_to_many` `:reverse_relationships` call with an inverse of the `:join_keys` in order to finish the other half of the association.
-This ensures that both sides of the relationship will get added in the database when either side completes a successul relationship request.
+This ensures that both sides of the relationship will get added in the database when either side completes a successful relationship request.

 The person who is the inverse of the relationship will have the relationship struct stored in a list under the "reverse_relationships" key.
 We can then construct queries for both `:relationships` and `:reverse_relationships` with the proper `:preload`: